Introduction to CryptoAssets

 - Utility tokens – which can be redeemed for access to a specific product or service that is typically provided using a DLT platform.
 In other words, they are intended to provide digital access to an application or service.

-A new fundraising method that emerged as a result of blockchain is Initial Coin Offering (ICO) and Security Token Offering (STOs), where a company creates a new product with an associated utility or security and wants to build an ecosystem of stakeholders upfront who will benefit from purchasing the product early.
+A new fundraising method that emerged as a result of blockchain is Initial Coin Offering (ICO) and Security Token Offering (STOs).
+Through these a company creates a new product with an associated utility or security and wants to build an ecosystem of stakeholders upfront who will benefit from purchasing the product early.
 This token sale enables the company to further develop their product with an established user base and allows it to use some of the proceeds to build the product.
 As part of this fundraising, the token issuing company sells either utility or security tokens to the public in return for their investment.
 We have a separate document that deals specifically with token sales which will be coming soon.
 Stay in touch for further details!

 To the help guide that we have put together for investors, click here.